ryleechisholm/Dynamite/README.md

 # Dynamic CSS Library: WIP
-## Combining loved items from bootstrap with components from Tailwind and Animate to make my prefered css library.
-Will have changable themes.
-Hope I can pull this off lol.
+## A css library that changes based on what premade style/color the user chooses!
+No longer will every site have to look like the basic bootstrap styles
- # IMPORTANT: this is the documentation/show-off repo.
-The actual library will just be css/js like any other css library.
+## IMPORTANT: this is the documentation/show-off repo.
+The actual downloaded content will just be css/js like any other css library.